MrDoe/ClippyAI/README.md

 ***Install PostgreSQL with pgai***

 4.1.
 Install the PostgreSQL webserver and the pgai packages.
-See [](https://postgres.ai) for manual installation instructions.
+See [https://github.com/timescale/pgai/blob/main/README.md](https://github.com/timescale/pgai/blob/main/README.md) for installation instructions.

 4.2.
 If you are a Docker user, clone or download this repository and execute 'docker-compose up' from the ClippyAI/Docker directory to install PostgreSQL with pgai as a container.